hashicorp/vault/website/source/docs/configuration/storage/consul.html.md

   lesser value.

 - `lock_wait_time` `(string: "15s")` - Specifies the wait time before a lock
-  lock acquisition is made.
+  acquisition is made.
 This affects the minimum time it takes to cancel a lock acquisition.

 The following settings apply when communicating with Consul via an encrypted